MilkyBoiVR/FechOVr/README.md

 4. In the terminal, copy and paste the command ``` pip install -r requirements.txt ```
 5. Change FOV in ```FOV_Settings.txt```
 6. Run the python file
+7. Create a shortcut to launch Echo VR easier

 ## **HELP**